autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ## Yield stuck vehicle detection

 If there is any stopped object on the attention lanelet between the intersection point with ego path and the position which is `yield_stuck.distance_threshold` before that position, the object is regarded as yielding to ego vehicle.
 In this case ego is given the right-of-way by the yielding object but this module inserts stopline to prevent entry into the intersection.
+This scene happens when the object is yieling against ego or the object is waiting before the crosswalk around the exit of the intersection.

 ![yield_stuck_detection](./docs/yield-stuck.drawio.svg)